StefPetro/Variational-Proteins/readme.md

 ## Code

-The project has been developed in Python and uses the PyTorch library.
+The project has been developed in Python and uses the PyTorch library ([Installation guide](https://pytorch.org/get-started/locally/)).

 **Project Structure**:
 - `misc.py` is an utily file the load easily the data set stored in the `data/` folder